 Director of Program Operations

 Jessica Morrow began advocating for children in KS in 2011 and previously worked at Families Together, Inc., where she specialized in working with families that included a child(ren) with special needs and/or special health care needs.
 In 2013 and 2014 Jessica attended Johnson County Community College where she studied Business Administration.

 Jessica began working at The Layne Project in March, 2015 and transitioned into the role as the Services Coordinator and Outreach Specialist in July 2017.
 Jessica received certification in Program Management from the Supervised Visitation Network (www.svnetwork.net) in July 2017.
-Jessica resides with her two children, Lukas and Boden in Johnson County, KS.
+Jessica resides with her significant other and three children, Lukas, Boden and Sage in Johnson County, KS.

 Rebecca will complete her Bachelors Of Social Work degree this May from Avila University and will go on to peruse her Masters in Social Work and the University of Kansas.
 She is currently working with foster and adoptive children with her BSW practicum.
 She has several years of experience working with children.
 Rebecca started with The Layne Project in 2020.
 She is passionate about children and is excited to start her social work practice.
 Rebecca loves being outside and spending time with her husband and daughter.